-For 2016, our Board of Directors made all compensation decisions.
-None of our executive officers serve as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board of Directors or Compensation, Nominating and Corporate Governance Committee.
+For fiscal 2015, our board of directors made all compensation decisions.
+None of our executive officers serve as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our board of directors or Compensation Committee.